yulanhenlp/emnlp2020-website/src/pages/about/index.md

   description:
   title: About | EMNLP 2020
 ---
-The 2020 Conference on Empirical Methods in Natural Language Processing will be held in the Dominican Republic.
+The 2020 Conference on Empirical Methods in Natural Language Processing will likely be held in the Dominican Republic.

 ### Key Dates
 * Anonymity period begins: April 11, 2020